sifzerda/solitaire/README.md

 ## Usage

  The game executes a typical game of solitaire with traditional rules.
-There is also a landing screen to start game, a high scores page, win and loss screens, and score submission page.
-Registered users can also view the number of games they've won and best play times on their profile page.
+Parts:

+ - Start screen;
+ - Game;
+ - Final score page + score submission;
+ - High scores page;
+ - If logged on: profile page with User scores.

-## Building:
+## Dev Stuff: Building:

 1. <u>Initial dnd:</u> Create 4 boxes (initial card stockpile) which can be dragged and dropped into 4 bordered areas (the Foundations)
 2. <u>'const initialCards':</u> Creates the full playing card deck of 52 cards.